-The Robert Frederick Smith Explore Your Family History Center, located on the second floor of the Museum, is a space where you can delve into digital resources related to family history, including the Freedmen’s Bureau Project and genealogical databases, receive expert guidance on how to conduct genealogical research and oral history interviews, see examples of objects from the museum collections relating to family history, and learn how to preserve your own family photographs, documents, and heirlooms.
+The Robert Frederick Smith Explore Your Family History Center is a space where you can find digital resources related to family history, including the Freedmen’s Bureau Project, receive expert guidance on how to conduct genealogical research and oral history interviews, view objects from the Museum's collection relating to family history, and learn how to preserve your own family films, videos, and photographs.

-The center also features an interactive digital experience, Transitions in Freedom: the Syphax Family, which traces the histories of African American families from slavery to freedom through archival documents, maps, photographs, and other records.
-Public programs and workshops provide more in-depth information and hands-on learning opportunities related to family history research and preservation.
+The Center also features an interactive digital experience, Transitions in Freedom: The Syphax Family, which traces the history of African American families from slavery to freedom through archival documents, maps, photographs, and other records.
+Public programs and workshops provide in-depth information and hands-on learning opportunities related to family history, research, and preservation.

-The Robert Frederick Smith Explore Your Family History Center is on the second level of the Smithsonian’s National Museum of African American History and Culture in Washington, D.C.
+The Robert Frederick Smith Explore Your Family History Center is located on the second level of the Museum, in the Explore More! gallery.